transkatgirl/KatWebSite/README.md

 KatWebSite's configuration is specified in the `config.toml` file by default.
 An example file containing all the configuration options (along with default values if they exist) can be found in `example.toml`.
 To prevent partial breakage when upgrading/downgrading, KatWebSite will fail to parse the configuration if unknown values are specified.

 #### HTTP server
 KatWebSite comes with a built-in HTTP(S) server that is robust and performant enough that it can be exposed directly to the public facing internet, if desired.
 It supports HTTP/2, has a secure TLS stack, has on-the-fly Gzip / Brotli compression, and can easily be configured through the config file.
-However, this server has a fairly minimal feature set, and more complex sites may be better off putting it behind a reverse proxy, or disabling it entirely.
+However, this server has a fairly minimal feature set, and more complex sites may be better off putting it behind a reverse proxy or disabling it entirely.

 #### Site building
 KatWebSite's site builder tries to be flexible yet simple, and avoids forcing a rigid structure on you.
 Here's how it handles input files: